deepaksood619/deepaksood619.github.io/docs/computer-science/courses/coursera-algorithms-part-1.md

 1. **Social network connectivity.** Given a social network containingnmembers and a log file containingmtimestamps at which times pairs of members formed friendships, design an algorithm to determine the earliest time at which all members are connected (i.e., every member is a friend of a friend of a friend ... of a friend).
 Assume that the log file is sorted by timestamp and that friendship is an equivalence relation.
 The running time of your algorithm should bemlognor better and use extra space proportional ton.

 2. **Union-find with specific canonical element.** Add a method𝚏𝚒𝚗𝚍()to the union-find data type so that𝚏𝚒𝚗𝚍(𝚒)returns the largest element in the connected component containingi.
 The operations,𝚞𝚗𝚒𝚘𝚗(),𝚌𝚘𝚗𝚗𝚎𝚌𝚝𝚎𝚍(), and𝚏𝚒𝚗𝚍()should all take logarithmic time or better.
-For example, if one of the connected components is{1,2,6,9}, then the𝚏𝚒𝚗𝚍()method should return9for each of the four elements in the connected components.
+For example, if one of the connected components is `{1,2,6,9}`, then the𝚏𝚒𝚗𝚍()method should return9for each of the four elements in the connected components.

-3. **Successor with delete.** Given a set ofnintegersS={0,1,...,n−1}and a sequence of requests of the following form:
+3. **Successor with delete.** Given a set of n integers `S={0,1,...,n−1}` and a sequence of requests of the following form:

-RemovexfromS
+`Remove x from S`

-Find thesuccessorofx: the smallestyinSsuch thaty≥x.
+`Find the successor of x: the smallest y in S such that y≥x .`

 design a data type so that all operations (except construction) take logarithmic time or better in the worst case.